An independent research database No paid placement · No referral fees

 How to use this

 Each term is grouped by category.
-The “in” tags after each definition point to the trade guides where the term is used in context — if you want depth, click through.
-Search the page (Cmd‑F / Ctrl‑F) to jump straight to a term.
+Type in the filter above to narrow the page to matching terms, or use the category chips to jump.
+The “in” tags after each definition point to the trade guides where the term is used in context — click through for depth.

 01